Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: TLS in other devices

 There is a variety of other solid-state systems in which TLS appear to play a role.
 To highlight the connections to TLS in quantum circuits, in this section we briefly comment on examples where either the systems in which the TLS effects are observed displays quantum coherence, or where the effects of individual TLS can be measured or inferred.

-The coupling of TLS to strain and phonons gives rise to a mechanism of damping in nano- and micromechanical resonators such as suspended beams, cantilevers and membranes~\cite{Imboden:PRB:2009, Venkatesan:PRB:2010, Hoehne:PRB:2010, Suh:APL:2013, Faust:PRB:2014}, and was also shown to affect bulk acoustic resonators~\cite{Zolfagharkhani:PRB:2005, Seoanez:EPL:2007, Goryachev:APL:2010, Riviere:PRA:2011, Ahn:PRL:2003}.
+The coupling of TLS to strain and phonons gives rise to a mechanism of damping in nano- and micromechanical resonators such as suspended beams, cantilevers and membranes~\cite{Imboden:PRB:2009, Venkatesan:PRB:2010, Hoehne:PRB:2010, Suh:APL:2013, Faust:PRB:2014,Imboden:PhysRep:2014}, and was also shown to affect bulk acoustic resonators~\cite{Zolfagharkhani:PRB:2005, Seoanez:EPL:2007, Goryachev:APL:2010, Riviere:PRA:2011, Ahn:PRL:2003} and surface-acoustic wave resonators~\cite{Manenti:PRB:2016}.
 Here directly the coupling of TLS to phonons is responsible for opening an additional dissipation channel, similar in spirit to dielectric loss discussed in Sections~\ref{sec:DielectricLoss} and \ref{sec:DielectricLoss2}.
 For a more complete overview of this field, see~\textcite{Aspelmeyer:NJP:2008} and references therein.

 TLS even have a detrimental effect on the quality of optical devices such as lasers and atomic clocks when they reside in amorphous reflective coatings, where their mechanical fluctuation contributes to thermal noise.
-This was reported to be a limiting factor on the finesse of interferometers used in gravity wave detectors such as LIGO~\cite{Martin:CQG:2014, Trinastic:PRB:2016}
+This was reported to be a limiting factor on the finesse of interferometers used in gravity wave detectors such as LIGO~\cite{Martin:CQG:2014, Trinastic:PRB:2016}.
+In ion-trap experiments, TLS residing on trap electrodes were discussed as a source of so-called excess heating and electric-field noise~\cite{Brownnutt:RMP:2015}.

-The switching of individual two-state defects was identified as the cause of telegraphic noise in field effect transistors (FETs)~\cite{Kirton:AIP:1989} and give rise to blinking of fluorescent dye molecules (see \textcite{Orlov:JCP:2012} and references therein).
+Recently, TLS were reported to be responsible for loss in collective electron-spin excitations known as magnons that were observed by coupling a piece of Yttrium-Iron-Garnet (YIG) to a cavity resonator ~\cite{Lachance:APE:2019, Pfirrmann:arxiv:2019}.
+In this case the coupling between magnon and TLS was assumed to occur via phonons.
+In field effect transistors~(FETs), the switching of individual two-state defects was identified as the cause of telegraphic noise~\cite{Kirton:AIP:1989}.
+The same mechanism gives rise to blinking of fluorescent dye molecules (see \textcite{Orlov:JCP:2012} and references therein).
 Defect switching is also thought to be the origin of telegraphic conductance fluctuations observed in metallic nanocontacts at intermediate temperatures~\cite{Ralls:PRL:1988}.
 In such a system, the switching rate also varies with the applied mechanical strain as expected for atomic tunneling systems~\cite{Brouer:EPL:2001}.